 finish at least 4 of my side projects

 next 2 years

 get a nice cushy job that isn’t too stressful

-make it to six figures in nominal savings (three fund portfolio) or live abroad for 3 months
+make it to six figures in nominal savings (three fund portfolio) (i estimate this should be a year of industry-competitive salary) or live abroad for 3 months

 sail across the atlantic ocean

 i was just sitting on the floor of the cave resting due to my ankle and it walked up to me and started kneading my dress. could’ve sat there and enjoyed the view for hours. pretty grateful to semi-stranger (met at conference) for totally unplanned touristing, this cat will probably be the highlight of my trip. i feel accepted and appreciated now

 so i sorta set my mind for a workcation / solo travel / living abroad

 then two days in i sprained my ankle T__T first time spraining it. at least it’s not such a bad sprain, i can put weight on it without hurting. my foot is definitely swollen though even now three days later